Tuesday, November 8, 2016

 (6) Owing to the denial of Upanayana, the Shudras who were Kshatriyas became socially degraded, fell below the rank of the Vaishyas and thus came to form the fourth Varna.

-Dr. Ambedkar explains that the original Shudras were part of the Indo-Aryan community and to devaluate them the code was invented and was strictly applied.
-The other Shudras were not from the Indo-Aryan communities, were racially different, but to widen the application of the code to the innocent masses the term was used for them also.
-He says that the original word “Shudra” lost its original meaning of being a name of a particular community and became a general name for a low-class people without civilization, without culture, without respect, and without a position.
-He asserts that “ If the Hindu lawgivers had enough historical sense to realize that the original Shudras were different from the present low-class people this tragedy- this massacre of the innocents – would have been avoided.”
-He laments that the code that was meant for the original culprit Shudras is applied to the present day Shudras is unfortunate.
+Dr. Ambedkar explains that the original Shudras were part of the Indo-Aryan community, and to devalue them, the code was invented and was strictly applied.
+The other Shudras were not from the Indo-Aryan communities, were racially different, but to widen the application of the code to the innocent masses, the term was used for them also.
+He says that the original word “Shudra” lost its original meaning of being a name of a particular community and became a general name for low-class people without civilization, without culture, without respect, and without a position.
+He asserts that “ If the Hindu lawgivers had enough historical sense to realize that the original Shudras were different from the present low-class people, this tragedy-this massacre of the innocents would have been avoided.”
+He laments that the code that was meant for the original culprit Shudras is applied to the present-day Shudras is unfortunate.
 (See preface)

-However, the fact is the word Shudra appears nowhere in Rig Veda except Purushsukta which is, Dr. Ambedkar too is aware of, a late addition to Rig Veda.
-Even if considered the Kshatriyas and the Shudras ranked equivalent, the fact is Purushasukta does not mention Kshatriya while enumerating the Varnas originating from the divine sacrificial body of the Purusha.
-Rather it mentions Rajanya, not KSHATRIYA and both the terms have different connotations.
-Both are not the equivalent.
-Rajanya is mentioned as a second highest rank in the Vedic social order, however, Kshatriya does not appear at all as a name of a class or Varna.
-However, it seems Kshatriya was inserted removing Rajanya in later literature.
-That way, Purushsukta does not sanction any status to Kshatriya…rather it does not acknowledge it at all!
+However, the fact is that the word Shudra appears nowhere in the Rig Veda except Purushsukta, which is, Dr. Ambedkar too is aware of, a late addition to the Rig Veda.
+Even if considered that the Kshatriyas and the Shudras are equivalent, the fact is that Purushasukta does not mention Kshatriya while enumerating the Varnas originating from the divine sacrificial body of the Purusha.
+Rather, it mentions Rajanya, not KSHATRIYA and both the terms have different connotations.
+Neither is the equivalent.
+Rajanya is mentioned as the second highest rank in the Vedic social order, however, Kshatriya does not appear at all as a name of a class or Varna.
+However, it seems Kshatriya was inserted, removing Rajanya in later literature.
+That way, Purushsukta does not sanction any status to Kshatriya…rather, it does not acknowledge it at all!

-There are many feuds mentioned in Rig Veda, but the word Shudra appears nowhere, though Dr. Ambedkar says Shudra and Kshatriya were equivalent.
-Dr. Ambedkar emphatically states that the Brahmins, out of hatred, denied Upanayana of the Kshatriyas and hence they fell lowest in the social order.
+There are many feuds mentioned in the Rig Veda, but the word Shudra appears nowhere, though Dr. Ambedkar says Shudra and Kshatriya were equivalent.
+Dr. Ambedkar emphatically states that the Brahmins, out of hatred, denied Upanayana of the Kshatriyas, and hence they fell lowest in the social order.
 At the least, the Vedas do not support this assumption.
-Upanayana was not a ritualistic ceremony in Vedic period hence there could not arise any issue over whether or not to deny Upanayana of any person of any rank.
+Upanayana was not a ritualistic ceremony in the Vedic period hence, there could not arise any issue over whether or not to deny Upanayana to any person of any rank.

-To prove his statement, Dr. Ambedkar gives an evidence from Mahabharata (Shanti Parva 40 .
+To prove his statement, Dr. Ambedkar gives evidence from the Mahabharata (Shanti Parva 40 .
 38-40) where it is said that a Shudra of the name Paijavana performed fire sacrifice (Yajna) and donated heavily to the priests.
-Dr. Ambedkar has cross-checked 9 extant manuscripts of the Mahabharata, southern and northern recensions, and found different 9 variant readings of the word “Paijavana”.
-To name a few variants, word “Paijavana” is found as pailavano, Yailanamo, YaJane, Vaibhavano etc. in different editions.
-Also, only six manuscripts agree that the person who conducted sacrifice was Shudra.
-Rest three does not mention as such.
+Dr. Ambedkar has cross-checked 9 extant manuscripts of the Mahabharata, southern and northern recensions, and found 9 different variant readings of the word “Paijavana”.
+To name a few variants, the word “Paijavana” is found as pailavano, Yailanamo, YaJane, Vaibhavano, etc. in different editions.
+Also, only six manuscripts agree that the person who conducted the sacrifice was a Shudra.
+The remaining three do not mention as such.

-In fact there are only three verses that mention this name, incident, and Varna of the person in question.
-Dr. Ambedkar treats the “Paijavana” reading as correct and yes, it is.
-So let us take it as an indisputable fact that there was a Paijavana, a Shudra of ancient times, performed sacrifice and Brahmins had no problem to perform the sacrificial rituals for a Shudra.
-Dr. Ambedkar illustrates that in preceding verses on the same chapter it is written that Shudra has no right at all to have wealth and is prohibited from chanting any Vedic mantra.
-Dr. Ambedkar derives that Shudras of ancient times weren’t denied the right to have conducted Yajnas for their benefit.
+In fact, there are only three verses that mention this name, incident, and Varna of the person in question.
+Dr. Ambedkar treats the “Paijavana” reading as correct, and yes, it is.
+So let us take it as an indisputable fact that there was a Paijavana, a Shudra of ancient times, who performed sacrifice, and Brahmins had no problem performing the sacrificial rituals for a Shudra.
+Dr. Ambedkar illustrates that in preceding verses on the same chapter, it is written that the Shudra has no right at all to have wealth and is prohibited from chanting any Vedic mantra.
+Dr. Ambedkar derives that the Shudras of ancient times weren’t denied the right to conduct Yajnas for their benefit.
 (126-127)

 However, it seems from Manusmriti that sacrifices performed for Shudras weren’t unknown.
 Manusmriti verse 3.178 proclaims that “The giver (of a Sraddha) loses the reward, due for such a non-sacrificial gift, for as many Brahmanas as a (guest) who sacrifices for Sudras may touch (during the meal) with his limbs.”